Kara-class cruiser: Sensors

 The main air search radar used on the Kara-class was the MR-600 'Voskhod', located on top of the main mast.
-This system formed the core of the cruiser's air search system, with an antenna size of 7.15 by 6.3 m, and a equipment weight of about 10 tons.
+This system formed the core of the cruiser's air search system, with an antenna size of 7.15 by 6.3 m, and an equipment weight of about 10 tons.
 This system was complemented by the MR-310 A 'Angara' air/surface search radar, which also operated as a backup air search radar in case of equipment failure.

 Fire control for the M-11 'Shtorm' missiles, and guidance for the URPK-3 'Metel' ASW complex was provided by two 4R-60M 'Grom-M' universal fire control systems.
 These systems integrated tracking radars and guidance antennae, and were mounted above the bridge, and behind the smokestack.
 Guidance for the Osa-M missiles was provided by a separate set of two 4R-33 fire control systems, which were mounted on opposite sides of the bridge.